Introducing Lightbeam: An Optimizing Streaming WebAssembly Compiler

 - Distribute bytecode and use a JIT

-- Pros: Very fast startup and execution, can lazily compile functions (so unused functions are never compiled), can take advantage of host microarchitecture, can do incredibly powerful optimisation techniques that are impossible with ahead-of-time compilation
+- Pros: Very fast startup and execution, can lazily compile functions (so unused functions are never compiled), can take advantage of host microarchitecture, can do incredibly powerful optimization techniques that are impossible with ahead-of-time compilation

 - Cons: Easily the most complex option, no thread- or memory-safety by default, good average-case startup but without extremely careful implementation can have very bad worst-case startup time, must implement a different backend for each target architecture